acdh-oeaw/arche-curationTools/metadataCrawler/README.md

+# Deprecation notice

+This script has been deprecated in favor of the https://github.com/acdh-oeaw/arche-metadata-crawler.

 # metadataCrawler
 A script (metadatacrawler.py) to create metadata for a given folder and its contents.
 It is accompanied by metadataAttributes.py and metahead.ttl